abukhadra/seen-utils/README.md

-# Common code used by multiple seen repositories
+# common functions used by multiple seen projects